MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

 Preferences > Settings*).
 Search for the `move.sui.path` user setting, set it to the new location of the `sui` binary, and restart VSCode.

-In order to trace Move code execution, the `sui` binary must be built with the `tracing` feature flag.
+In order to trace-debug Move code execution, the `sui` binary must be built with the `tracing` feature flag.
 If your version of the `sui` binary was not built with this feature flag, an attempt to trace test execution will fail.
 In this case you may have to build the `sui` binary from source following these [instructions](https://docs.sui.io/guides/developer/getting-started/sui-install#install-sui-binaries-from-source).